tblakex01/github-backup/README.md

 - Creation of a GitHub documents i.e. README.md.
 - Configuring AWS Security Services i.e. Macie, Security Hub, Config.

+*"Imagination is not limited by what is, but rather, inspired by what could be." - Unknown

 ## Donation Button

 If you find this project useful, you can support its development by making a donation.
 Think of it as buying me a coffee.
 Click on the button below to make a donation.
 You can choose an amount between 1 and 99.